WCWedin/vue-gl-troika-text/README.md

 # VueGL Troika Text

-A Vue component for integrating Troika Three Text with VueGL
+A Vue component for integrating Troika Three Text with VueGL.